2023 Annual Report

 RETIREMENT AND SUCCESSION POLICY

 BHF Rural Bank sincerely values the services rendered by its employees and their selfless dedication and commitment in building their career in the organization.
-Cognizant of the valuable contribution of its employees, the Bank, therefore, establishes and adopts this retirement plan designed to provide a premium benefit to retiring employees.
+Cognizant of the valuable contribution of its employees, the Bank, therefore, establishes and adopts this retirement plan designed to provide a premium benefit to retiring employees

 The Bank has an established Succession Matrix in place and is supported by collaborative partnerships with departments to plan, anticipate and respond in a cost- effective way to changes and priorities in succession management efforts.